-A Phase III Study of Dasatinib vs. Imatinib in Patients With Newly Diagnosed Chronic Phase CML (DASISION)
+A Phase III Study of Dasatinib vs Imatinib in Patients With Newly Diagnosed Chronic Phase Chronic Myeloid Leukemia (DASISION)

 |Official Title:||An Open-Label, Randomized, Multicenter Phase III Trial of Dasatinib (SPRYCEL®) vs. Standard Dose Imatinib (400 mg) in the Treatment of Subjects With Newly Diagnosed Chronic Phase Philadelphia Chromosome Positive Chronic Myeloid Leukemia|

 |Actual Primary Completion Date :||December 2009|

 Tablets, oral, dasatinib 50-140 mg once daily (QD)

 Tablets, oral, imatinib 200-800 mg, QD

 - Number of Participants With Best Confirmed Complete Cytogenetic Response (cCCyR) Within 12 Months [ Time Frame: Pretreatment, every 3 months up to 12 months ]Cytogenetic response (CyR) is based on the prevalence of Philadelphia positive (Ph+) cells in metaphase from bone marrow (BM) sample.
 (Ideally, 25 metaphases but at least 20 metaphases from a BM sample were evaluated).
 Complete Cytogenetic Response (CCyR)=0% Ph+ cells in metaphase in BM.
 A cCCyR=those in which all measurements up to at least 28 days after the initial response show an equivalent or better CCyR.

 - Percentage of Participants Remaining in Confirmed Complete Cytogenetic Response (cCCyR) [ Time Frame: Years 2, 3, 4 and 5 ]